The Top 10 Most Haunted Places in Colorado

 Bad History

-The spirits that inhabit the hotel are said to be so frequent that the hotel actually offers tours.
-You can wander the halls in search of apparitions if you’re brave enough.
-There’s even an underground tunnel that many believe holds even more secrets and mystery.
+The spirits that inhabit this Colorado haunted hotel are said to be so frequent that the hotel actually offers tours.
+You can also wander the halls in search of apparitions on your own, if you’re brave enough.
+There’s even an underground tunnel that many believe holds even more secrets and hauntings.

 9. Central City Masonic Cemetery